Walter Jones, Jr.

 - Successfully represented a national retailer in a $50 million dispute with its excess carrier over a fraud claim.

 - Defended an executive when the SEC brought charges against three former executives of a major Illinois utility.
 The SEC alleged that these executives manipulated the company's earnings through accounting gimmicks and transactions that took advantage of the company's low cost inventories in a rising gas price environment without disclosing the practice or its effect on earnings.
-Mr. Jones defended the accountant, who was the only member of management not charged by the SEC.
+Walter defended the accountant, who was the only member of management not charged by the SEC.

 - In a qui tam litigation matter, a purported whistleblower alleged that the government contractor presented in excess of three million false claims over a four year period.
 The whistleblower alleged that alterations were made to claims for payment, but failed to show any evidence that those alterations were incorrect.
-Mr. Jones and his team represented the contractor and showed that there was no evidence of a false claim for payment.
+Walter and his team represented the contractor and showed that there was no evidence of a false claim for payment.
 In a seminal decision, the Northern District of Illinois agreed, and dismissed the case with prejudice.

 Service and Memberships